serega4517/todo/README.md

 * Perform code refactoring
 * Adapt to different screen resolutions from 320px
 * Fix a bug with adding an empty task :white_check_mark:
+* Add a checkbox where the task is crossing out, when checkbox is active